FebinSebastian02/Project-7_Auto-Decision_Maker/Readme.txt

 AUTO-DECISION_MAKER

 Steps done:-
-1) A function was defined and called
+1) A class was defined and object was created
+2) Functions defined and called
-2) A while loop was used to repeat the program continuously until the user needs to exit.
+3) A while loop was used to repeat the program continuously until the user needs to exit.
-3) A list was used to collect few anime names
+4) A list was used to collect few anime names
-4) choice() from random module was used to pick a random anime from the list.
+5) A for loop was used to iterate through the items in the list
-5) if else conditions were used to determine whether the user needs to use the program or not.
+6) if else conditions were used to recommed anime suggestions based on the mood of the user.

 Status of the project:- Incomplete